Compulsory Basic Training

 We start punctually at 8.45, if you’re quite late and miss enough of the first element, then you won’t be able to do the day.
 Please be on time.

 An average finish time is 2.30-3.00, about 5-6 hrs

 What if I don’t reach the required standard?

 If you or your instructor don’t feel you’re safe enough to go on the road, you will need to come back again and repeat the morning, and then ride.

 If you aren’t judged to be safe while on the road, then discuss with your instructor what you need.

 We do need to make a charge to cover the costs of more training but not the full amount.

-To finalise your booking, full payment must be received generally 2 days before.
-Your booking is not finalised
+To finalise your booking, full payment must be received within 2 days after you have received your booking confirmation.

 The cost is £125, with your own bike.
 Bike hire is £25, inc. helmet & gloves, so total is £150 using our bike.